May 6, 2019

 “I may not be a doctor, but I am a nurse.
 And if you are someone whose mind says ‘just a nurse’ please, go ahead and ask the nurse you know best what it is that they do.
 I think you may be surprised.

 I am a nurse.
 I didn’t become a nurse because I couldn’t cut it in med school or failed organic chemistry, but rather because I chose this.
 I work to maintain my patient’s dignity through intimate moments, difficult long term decisions, and heartbreaking situations.
 I share in the joy of newly-born babies and miraculously-cured diseases.
 I share in the heartbreak of a child taken too soon, a disease too powerful, a life changed forever.
 My patient is often an entire family.
 I assess and advocate.
 Sometimes I wipe bottoms, often I give meds, but that isn’t the extent of what I do.
-There are people above me, and people below.
+There are people above me and the people below.
 I work closely with both; without them, I could not do what I do well.
 I chose this profession and love almost every minute of it.
 I know I am not alone, and I appreciate all of the nurses who work alongside me.
 Many of them have shaped me into the nurse I am.
 Someday I will shape others into the nurse they will be.
 This wasn’t my plan B. It was my plan A, and I would gladly choose it again.” – Kateri Allard

-“As a nurse, we have the opportunity to heal the heart, mind, soul and body of our patients, their families and ourselves.
+“As a nurse, we have the opportunity to heal the heart, mind, soul, and body of our patients, their families, and ourselves.
 They may forget your name, but they will never forget how you made them feel.” – Maya Angelou

 “I’m an ex-convict.
 I have AIDS.
 I’m a prostitute.
 I’m poor.
 I’m old.
 I’m a lesbian.
 I aborted my baby.
 I’m a teenage mom.
 I’m a victim of rape.
 I’m a drug addict.
 I’m an alcoholic.
 I’m a beggar.
 I have cancer.
 I have a contagious disease… but the nurse said, “I’ll take care of you.’” – Anonymous